-From the Nativity
+From the Nativity of Christ

-The city of the most ancient trees
+The city of palm trees from antiquity

-Jericho, 30 km north-east of the capitalIsrael - another ancient city that existed for at least eight millennia.
-Here are concentrated many historical and biblical sites, among which there are also very significant:
+Jericho, 30 km northeast of the capital of Israel, is another ancient city that has existed for at least eight millennia.
+Many historical and biblical sights are concentrated here, among which there are very significant ones:

 - Eight-meter tower, erected, according to the most conservative estimates, in 7300 BC.

 - City walls dating back to the Bronze Age, giving rise to the history of the Jericho trumpets.

 - Ruins of the winter palace of Herod the Great.

 - One of the oldest synagogues in Israel with Byzantine mosaics, built in the 1st century BC.